layer-3/clearsync/README.md

 PASS
 ```

-In conclusion, with large sets of data blocks, our implementation is faster at both tree & proof generation and data block verification.
+In conclusion, with large sets of data blocks, our implementation is much faster than cbergoon/merkletree at both tree & proof generation and data block verification.